-The first ever record or traces of chocolate can be found in the Mesoamerica region.
-This is a region which encompassed central Mexico to Belize, Guatemala, El Salvador, Honduras, Nicaragua, and northern Costa Rica – all before the Spanish colonisation in the 15th Century.
+The first-ever record or traces of chocolate can be found in the Mesoamerica region some 4000 years ago.
+This region encompassed central Mexico to Belize, Guatemala, El Salvador, Honduras, Nicaragua, and northern Costa Rica – all before the Spanish colonisation in the 15th Century.

-Chocolate is the fermented, roasted and ground beans of theobroma cacao tree.
+Chocolate is the fermented, roasted and ground beans of the Theobroma cacao tree.
 Originally the cacao seeds were so valuable they actually formed part of the Aztecs’ currency base.

-The cacao seed was prepared as a frothy drink, mixed with spices and was actually quite bitter – a flavour you can still get from the very pure dark chocolate still found today, amongst other places in a number of chocolate tasting experiences in London.
+The cacao seed was prepared as a frothy drink, mixed with spices and was actually quite bitter.
+You can still get this flavour from the very pure dark chocolate found today.

-It is interesting that the Aztecs used it for a number of reasons which can be found in modern western civilisation – an aphrodisiac and in the rations of soldiers, something that is still continued to this day (although it should be said, the two are not related!).
+It’s interesting that the Aztecs used it for a number of reasons which can be found in modern western civilisation.
+It’s used as an aphrodisiac and in the rations of soldiers, something that is still continued to this day (although it should be said, the two are not related!).

 It would not be until 1502 that a European would encounter the cacao bean and that European was Christopher Columbus.
-During a trip to the Americas, his fourth at the time, he became aware of how highly the natives prized the cacao bean when he saw many stopping to recover them from a split bag.
+During his fourth trip to the Americas, he became aware of how highly the natives prized the cacao bean when he saw many stopping to recover them from a split bag.
 While made aware of the bean, the Spanish would not actually ‘experience’ chocolate until 1519 when Hernán Cortés drank it at court in Mexico.

 Once the Spanish had completed their conquest of the Aztec civilisation chocolate became more commonplace in Spanish life, at least for those who frequented the courts and palaces.
 It still took the form of a drink but sugar or honey was added to give it a sweeter taste.